Spidey Cake!! (162: Buttercream Frosting)

 Alex’s birthday seemed like a good time to use the Spiderman Cake pan we got for our wedding.
 I’d put off using it because I knew that it would take a long time to frost the thing.
 I also thought this was the kind of cake that deserved an audience before we cut into it.

-There was no point in trying a new recipe when I’m using a unusual pan, so I made a standard chocolate cake.
+There was no point in trying a new recipe when I’m using a unusual pan, so I made a standard chocolate cake to put in the Spiderman Cake pan .
 The pan was very, very full; I had it on a baking sheet to catch any overflow (which luckily didn’t happen).
 I can’t remember at the moment how long I baked it; it may have been a full 40 minutes (the maximum time according to the cake pan instructions) – but it may have been closer to what the recipe said the baking time should be.
 I let the cake cool, and then sliced off the layer of cake that rose above the top of the pan (to make it level when I flipped the pan over).
 I got to just eat that layer of cake – delicious!

 I made the buttercream frosting recipe from the instructions on the Wilton cake pan (my adapted version below).